nitkannen/CONTRASTE/README.md

   * sentencepiece
   * transformers

-## If you our work useful, please cite using:
+## If you find our work useful, please cite using:
 ```
 @inproceedings{mukherjee-etal-2023-contraste,
     title = "{CONTRASTE}: Supervised Contrastive Pre-training With Aspect-based Prompts For Aspect Sentiment Triplet Extraction",